GSA/data.gov/.github/ISSUE_TEMPLATE/compliance.md

 **Severity:**
 **Due date:**

-_Due date is based on severity.
-30-days for High, 90-days for Moderate and lower._
+_Due date is based on severity and described in RA-5.
+15-days for Critical, 30-days for High, and 90-days for Moderate and lower._

 - [ ] Analysis has been performed and an issue has been linked to address other occurrences for this class of vulnerability\* (_link_)